Hampstead, London (Middlesex)

 THE Rent of the Workhouse is not much more than was paid before for several Cottages, where the Poor lived miserably, in Nastiness as well as Poverty, from the ill Habits they had been accustomed to with an Allowance of 2s.6d. or 3s.6d. per Week, and notwithstanding all the Expence attending the beginning of this Method of bringing the Poor into one Family, the Overseers have been enabled to discharge some part of a Debt on the Town, occasioned by the Demands of the Poor, and to reduce the Taxes from 18d. to 10d. in the Pound, and the Poor are better provided for in all Respects, at the Charge of about 2s. a Head Weekly, than when they were left to themselves.

-Parliamentary report of 1777 recorded a parish workhouse in operation at St John, Hampstead, accommodating up to 80 inmates.
-Conditions at the Frognal workhouse deteriorated to such a degree that a new workhouse was set up at New End in 1800-1.
+A Parliamentary report of 1777 recorded that the workhouse could accommodate up to 80 inmates.
+Conditions at Frognal deteriorated to such a degree that a new workhouse was set up at New End in 1800-1.
 An existing house with large garden was purchased and extended for the purpose.
 The building work was supervised by Henry White junior, a local surveyor and mason.
-The workhouse opened in July 1801 and existing inmates were transferred from Frognal.
+The workhouse opened in July 1801 and the existing inmates were transferred from Frognal.

 On 3rd February 1837, the Edmonton Poor Law Union formally came into existence with Hampstead as one of its member parishes.
 The New End building continued in use until 1842, after which time paupers were placed in a new workhouse at Edmonton.
 New End was then used as a venue for local meetings.
 However, in 1848, Hampstead became an independent Poor Law parish with its own 11-strong elected Board of Guardians.